AviatrixSystems/Docs/HowTos/iam_policies.rst

 As more features are added by Aviatrix Controller for each release, the IAM Access Policy may need to be updated to allow the Controller to launch new services.

-To update, follow these steps:
+To update by replacing the current one with the latest default policy, follow these steps:

  1. login to your `Primary Account <https://docs.aviatrix.com/HowTos/onboarding_faq.html#what-is-the-aviatrix-primary-access-account>`_ on AWS Console (typically this is the account you launch your Controller),
  #.
 At Services, go to IAM